MemphiS047/icu-flow-prediction/doc/design.md

 5. Distinction could be made between PICU, NICU and other ICU types as well and benefits of it could be explained in the paper

 6. We can some advacned explanability methodologies on the model to help with the insurance reporting

+7. More aggregatable measurements such as ICD9 codes and elixhouser records

 # Preprocessing
 The prerpocessing phase is formed of several steps, first data extraction, we extract related tables from MIMIC-III, these tables are not just randomaly picked but rather finalzied on extensive literature review and from the related features that correpsonds to the features in the MIMIC-III's related tables, once the initial dataset is formed we apply set of exclusion criterias for 3 reasons: